 Question: Does the department have any survey information on shift differentials throughout the state?
 Does anyone know where I can get that information if the Department does not have it?

 Answer: Vermont Department of Labor does not collect data for shift differentials but the U.S. Bureau of Labor Statistics publishes national data in the Employer Costs for Employee Compensation, a publication of the National Compensation Survey.

 Question: I am looking for data on number of establishments and employees by firm size in the State of Vermont.

-Answer: Firm size information is available through the Covered Employment and Wages (QCEW) size class tables.
+Answer: Firm size information is available through ELMI Covered Employment and Wages (QCEW) size class tables.